pesalerno/Pseudacris-island-genomics/README.md

 >  We decided to not eliminate any of the loci towards end of sequence in either dataset due to a lack of incremental SNPs (potential error) towards end of sequence.

+> **FINAL MATRICES:** Based on the above permutations of filters (locus missingness, individual missingness, minor allele frequency), and with he intention of keeping as many islands and individuals as possible, we kept the following matrices for downstream analyses:
+>
+> 	- [Pr345](https://github.com/pesalerno/Pseudacris-island-genomics/blob/master/Pr345.gen): maf 0.02, max_missing 0.7, mind 0.5; XXX SNPs, XX inds
+>
+> 	- [Xr567-islands](https://github.com/pesalerno/Pseudacris-island-genomics/blob/master/Xr-noSNI03-islands.gen): x, x, x, XXX SNPs, XX inds
+>
+> 	- [Xr567-allpops](https://github.com/pesalerno/Pseudacris-island-genomics/blob/master/Xr-noSNI03-allpops.gen): x, x, x, XXX SNPs, XX inds

+>***NOTE***: We found an odd outlier, Xr_SNI_03 in the *Xantusia* dataset that, after many iterations between downstream analyses and filters, the individual did not seem to fall as outlier as a result of missing data, so we attributed lab contamination to it.
+It also had outlier heterozygosity estimates (as estimated using --het in `plink`), suggesting that it was likely the result of laboratory contamination.